Italy’s Milan-Cortina wins vote to host 2026 Winter Olympics

 Instead, IOC members picked Italy despite a debt-hit economy which faces increasing European Union scrutiny.

-"We submit with full confidence to your judgment," Italian Prime Minister Giuseppe Conte told voters.
+"We submit with full confidence to your judgment," Italian Prime Minister Giuseppe Conte told IOC members before their vote.

 Both candidates would likely have failed to get this far in previous Olympic bidding contests.